8fold/site-joshbruce.com/content-root/public/experiences/health-and-wellness/historical-summaries/202308/content.md

 ## Thursday, August 3, 2023

-According to WHOOP, this was my first day of reaching over 90 percent recovery.
+WHOOP said this was my first day of reaching over 90 percent recovery.

-I knew I would be seeing my [physical therapist](https://www.instagram.com/theunbrokenacademy/), and didn't do a full-on set because I didn't want to be any more messed up when I saw her.
+I knew I would be seeing my [physical therapist](https://www.instagram.com/theunbrokenacademy/), and I didn't do a full-on set because I didn't want to be any more messed up when I saw her.

 We talked about the exercises I felt I was adapting to and my realization regarding my left leg.